gregvandyne/CSPB2270_FinalProject/README.md

 * Export entire app state (polls + surveys) to a file
 * Import polls/surveys from a file
 * Web UI powered by C++ backend (maybe??)

----

-## ✨ Credits

-Made with love and a bit of chaos by a CS student learning C++, algorithms, and how to make CLI apps fun!

----

-Enjoy voting and surveying! 🚀